Wojciik/alx_be_shell/shell_permissions/README.md

-This repository contains a script for changing the current user to betty
+This repository contains a script to show who is the current user